draddo11/100-days-of-code/r2-log.md

 ## R270
 started with the basics of angular all good so far
 ## D2D71
-Continues to cover javascriptt and angular
+Continued to cover javascript and angular.

+## R2D72
+Worked on the angular app built another component and worked with bootstrap for css styling